-Amendments to PFRS 16, Leases - COVID-19 Related Rent Concessions - The amendments provide practical relief to lessees for accounting for rent concessions arising due to the Covid-19 pandemic.
-As a practical expedient, a lessee may elect not to assess whether a Covid-19 related rent concession is a lease modification.
-A lessee that makes this election accounts for any change in lease payments resulting from the Covid-19 related rent concession the same way it would account for the change under PFRS 16, if the change were not a lease modification.
+Amendment to PFRS 16, Leases - COVID-19-Related Rent Concessions beyond June 30, 2021 - In 2020, PFRS 16 was amended to provide practical expedient to lessees from applying the requirements on lease modifications for eligible rent concessions that is a direct consequence of COVID-19 pandemic.
+A lessee may elect not to assess whether eligible rent concessions from a lessor is a lease modification.
+A lessee that makes this election account for any change in lease payments resulting from the COVID-19 related rent concession the same way it would account for a change that is not a lease modification, e.g., as a variable lease payment.
+This amendment is effective for annual reporting periods beginning on or after June 1, 2020, with earlier application permitted, and covers eligible rent concessions until June 30, 2021.